amplitude/Amplitude-iOS/README.md

 # Tracking Sessions #

 A session is a period of time that a user has the app in the foreground.
-Sessions within 10 seconds of each other are merged into a single session.
+Sessions within 15 seconds of each other are merged into a single session.
 In the iOS SDK, sessions are tracked automatically.
+When the SDK is initialized, it determines whether the app is launched into the foreground or background and starts a new session if launched in the foreground.
+Each time the app is placed in the background, the SDK ends the session.
+It starts a new session when the app is brought back into the foreground (unless the app was inactive for less than 15 seconds).

 If your users can take actions while the app is in the background and you would like to track a user session for those actions, use the ```startSession``` method.
+For example:

 ``` objective-c
 MPRemoteCommandCenter *commandCenter = [MPRemoteCommandCenter sharedCommandCenter];